bowang-lab/simATAC/Docs/tutorial.md

 <a name="estimation"></a>**Estimation function**

-For each user-input, simATAC performs two core simulation steps: (i) estimating the model parameters based on the input bin by cell matrix, including the library sizes of the cells, the non-zero cell proportions of each bin and the average of reads per bin (bin mean); (ii) generating a bin by cell matrix that resembles the original input scATAC-seq data by sampling from Gaussian mixture and polynomial models with the estimated parameters. simATAC outputs a count matrix as a [`SingleCellExperiment`][SCE] object from SingleCellExperiment package, offering additional functions to convert it to other types of feature matrices.
+For each user-input, simATAC performs two core simulation steps: (i) estimating the model parameters based on the input bin by cell matrix, including the library sizes of the cells, the non-zero cell proportions of each bin and the average of reads per bin (bin mean); (ii) generating a bin by cell matrix that resembles the original input scATAC-seq data by sampling from Gaussian mixture and polynomial models with the estimated parameters. simATAC outputs a count matrix as a [`SingleCellExperiment`][SCE] (SCE) object from the SingleCellExperiment package, offering additional functions to convert it to other types of feature matrices.

-simATAC allows us to estimate the parameters of the real count matrix by simATACEstimate() function. simATACEstimate() gets either a sparse matrix or a SingleCellExperiment object as input to perform the estimation.
-If the input matrix is in a SingleCellExperiment format, simATAC provides a getCountFromSCE() function that gets the SingleCellExperiment object as input and returns a sparse matrix as output.
-We can also directly pass the SingleCellExperiment object to the simATACEstimate() function.
-We first show an example of how to load the bin by cell matrix from the snap file.
+simATAC allows us to estimate the parameters of the real count matrix by simATACEstimate() function. simATACEstimate() gets either a sparse matrix or an SCE object as input to perform the estimation.
+If the input matrix is in an SCE format, simATAC provides a getCountFromSCE() function that gets the SCE object and returns a sparse matrix.
+We can also directly pass the SCE object to the simATACEstimate() function.

-simATAC provides a getCountFromh5() function, which is specifically implemented for reading the sparse bin by cell matrix created by Snaptools.
+Before performing the estimation step, we will show how to load the bin by cell matrix from the snap file. simATAC provides a getCountFromh5() function specifically implemented for reading the sparse bin by cell matrix created by Snaptools.

 ```bash
 ## return the cell by bin matrix from the snap file